Tip-Off Helps Qatar Officials Seize Huge Load Of Prohibited Tobacco At Hamad Port

 (MENAFN- The Peninsula) The Peninsula Online

-Doha, Qatar: Acting on a tip-off, Customs Department of Hamad Port and the Southern Ports seized a huge consignment of prohibited tobbaco.
+Doha, Qatar: Acting on a tip-off, the Customs Department of Hamad Port and the Southern Ports seized a huge consignment of prohibited tobacco.

-Over five tonne tobacco was hidden inside three imported trailers that were entering the country in a commercial ship.
+Over five tonnes of tobacco was hidden inside three imported trailers that were entering the country on a commercial ship.

 When the shipment arrived at Hamad Port, the three trailers were loaded for examination and inspection using specialized inspection devices.
-Following the examination, 5.5 tons (5) of tobacco were found, secretly stashed inside the trailers.
+Following the examination, 5.5 tons (5) of tobacco were found, secretly stashed inside the trailers base.

 The General Authority of Customs urged all community members to participate in the national campaign (Kafih) aimed at combating crimes and customs violations.